 Although the pace of life in Chiang Rai is much more relaxed than Chiang Mai and Bangkok, there are still plenty of things to do in the city and surrounding region.

-The best things to do in Chiang Mai aren’t in walking distance of the city centre so I’d definitely recommend hiring a bike or scooter for your stay.
+The highlight of the city itself has to be the incredible food market but most of the top things to do in Chiang Rai require getting out of the city so I’d recommend hiring a bike or scooter for your stay.

 Where to Stay in Chiang Rai

-All of the reviews of Mercy Hostel rave about the gym but this is very basic, if you’re looking for a decent gym check out Combo4Fitness gym for just 50 baht per session.
+All of the reviews of Mercy Hostel rave about the gym but this is very basic, if you’re looking for a decent gym check out Combo4Fitness gym for ฿50 per session.